chandu916/chandu916/README.md

-#      My Polocy Is           [  Nothing Will Work Unless You Do ]
+#      My Policy Is           [  Nothing Will Work Unless You Do ]

 <h1>Hello World!
 I'm Chandhan Madapakula</h1>